 Social "U" is a 501(c)3 non-profit organization that was specifically created to provide a social outlet for adults with intellectual/developmental disabilities once they have aged out of the educational system.
 Our organization is filling a void for these individuals by providing a social outlet in a non-judgmental, safe, group setting of their peers.
 It gives them a chance to connect with old friends and make new friends.

-Social "U" started in May of 2015, our first meeting was very successful in having 32 new members attend, over the past four and a half years our group has grown to over 120 members and continues to grow!
+Social "U" started in May of 2015, our first meeting was very successful in having 32 new members attend, over the pasts seven years our group has grown to over 175 members and continues to grow!
 Not all members attend each meeting, on the average we have approximately 100 in attendance including caregivers.

 Our group is also involved in community involvement events.
 The past two years our members have served cider and donuts at Gingerbread Village in Caro.
 Our group has participated in the Pumpkin Festival Parade by building a float and being in the parade.
-The past two years our group has taken first place with the amazing float the members helped to build.
+We have won first place with the amazing float the members helped to build for three years in a row.
 One of our favorite outings is the Loon's game that we go to in August.